-The performance of the DMT is supported by numerous investigational studies, which enrolled an aggregate of over 9,000 patients and yielded more than 20 peer-reviewed publications in top-rated medical dermatology journals, including two publications covering the TERT add-on assay.
-A study published in JAMA Dermatology directed to the DMT (without TERT assay) demonstrated that incorporation of the test in practice could significantly lower the cost to diagnose melanoma while providing a more accurate assessment and less invasive alternative to current methods.
-The current AAD melanoma guidelines indicate that non-invasive gene expression testing can be used as a part of the initial clinical assessment for pigmented lesions, In January 2021, the National Comprehensive Cancer Network® ("NCCN") updated their NCCN Clinical Practice Guidelines in Oncology ("NCCN Guidelines®") for cutaneous melanoma under "Common Follow-up Recommendations for All Patients" as Category 2A, which states the use of pre-diagnostic noninvasive genomic patch testing may be helpful to guide biopsy decisions for cutaneous melanoma.
-The NCCN reaffirmed their recommendation in December 2022 (version 1.2023) that "for melanocytic neoplasms that are clinically/dermoscopically suspicious for melanoma, pre-diagnostic noninvasive patch testing may be helpful to guide biopsy decisions" for cutaneous melanoma.
+The performance of the DMT is supported by numerous investigational studies, which enrolled an aggregate of over 9,000 patients and yielded more than 20 peer-reviewed publications in top-rated medical dermatology journals.
+A study published in JAMA Dermatology directed to the DMT demonstrated that incorporation of the test in practice could significantly lower the cost to diagnose melanoma while providing a more accurate assessment and less invasive alternative to current methods.
+The current AAD melanoma guidelines indicate that non-invasive gene expression testing can be used as a part of the initial clinical assessment for pigmented lesions.
+In January 2021, the National Comprehensive Cancer Network® ("NCCN") updated their NCCN Clinical Practice Guidelines in Oncology ("NCCN Guidelines®") for cutaneous melanoma under "Common Follow-up Recommendations for All Patients" as Category 2A, which states the use of pre-diagnostic noninvasive genomic patch testing may be helpful to guide biopsy decisions for cutaneous melanoma.
+The NCCN reaffirmed their recommendation in February 2024 (version 1.2024) that "for melanocytic neoplasms that are clinically/dermoscopically suspicious for melanoma, pre-diagnostic noninvasive patch testing may also be helpful to guide biopsy decisions" for cutaneous melanoma.
 The NCCN's recommendation indicated that there is uniform consensus that the intervention is appropriate.
-Also, recommendations and/or commentary regarding the DMT (without TERT assay) have been published by the National Society for Cutaneous Medicine ("NSCM"), the Melanoma Research Alliance ("MRA"), and UpToDate.
-Additionally, an independent panel of melanoma experts has produced consensus recommendations for use of the DMT (without TERT assay).
+Also, recommendations and/or commentary regarding the DMT have been published by the National Society for Cutaneous Medicine ("NSCM"), the Melanoma Research Alliance ("MRA"), and UpToDate.
+Additionally, an independent panel of melanoma experts has produced consensus recommendations for use of the DMT.
 We believe the DMT can be used as an alternative for the majority of these surgical biopsy procedures.
-In 2019, our platform became available for use in Canada based on Health Canada compliance and we have established a non-exclusive partnership with DermTech Canada.
-We are working with two Canadian provinces, British Columbia, and Ontario, which are evaluating our technology for coverage and reimbursement.

-We market our DMT directly to dermatologists in the United States with a team of approximately 70 sales representatives.
-With Medicare and TRICARE coverage (for DMT without TERT assay), Veteran Affairs coverage (for DMT), contracts covering the DMT (without TERT assay) with 6 out of 10 insurers associated with the Blue Cross Blue Shield Association ("Blues plans"), plus a favorable policy of the DMT (without TERT assay) with the second largest lab benefit manager in the United States, and increased test volume, we believe the DMT (without TERT assay) is being reviewed for coverage by additional large commercial payors.
-We believe we will achieve successful coverage outcomes from these efforts over the next 12 to 24 months, although no assurances can be given that any reimbursement coverage approvals will be obtained.
+We market our DMT directly to dermatology clinicians in the United States with a team of approximately 55 sales representatives.
+With coverage of the DMT by Medicare, Veterans Affairs, TRICARE, the second largest lab benefit manager in the United States, and coverage by seven of the ten largest insurers associated with the Blue Cross Blue Shield Association ("Blues plans"), more than 130 million patients have reimbursable access to the DMT.
+Based on the momentum of the coverage wins in 2023, as well as continued publication of clinical data, we believe the DMT is being reviewed for coverage by additional large commercial payors.
+We believe we will achieve successful coverage outcomes from these efforts over the next 12 to 24 months, although no assurances can be given that any reimbursement coverage approvals will be obtained, including in the event we are unable to continue as a going concern.